 The Suggested Products

-Though any product is fair game to use at any age, certain formulas do complement your better skin as it ages.
+Though any product is fair game to use at any age, certain formulas do complement your skin better as it ages.
 "Clinique makes some excellent skincare and makeup products that are fragrance-free and allergy tested," says Jahns.
 "Often as we get older, we become more sensitive to product ingredients.
 Mascaras, eyeliners, and eye shadows can definitely pose problems for more sensitive eyes."

 "For women who need greater coverage due to redness or discoloration, I recommend Clinique's Beyond Perfecting Foundation + Concealer ($29), which is a combination foundation and concealer formula, and its Redness Solutions Makeup SPF 15 with Probiotic Technology ($29).
 I also like to add some of its new Even Better Glow Light Reflecting Makeup ($29) to give a dewier finish to the skin."